dennuguyen/desn1000-teaching/lab07/lab07-updated.md

 - Use the ultrasonic sensor to detect if there's an obstacle.
     - We need a threshold to decide how close an obstacle is.
 - Just stop moving forward if there's an obstacle and turn left until there's no more obstacle.

+## Further Demo: Servo

+- Ask which teams are using servos?